LisaLechner/event2car/README.md

     cumulative abnormal returns.
 For an implementation see Davies and Studnicka (2018).

-For mean adjusted models, one uses out-of-sample-prediction.
+For mean adjusted models, the mean return during the event period gets substracted from the mean return of the estimation period.

 ### Decision III: Duration of the estimation period